2018 Hurricane Season

 You may contribute through our District on-line giving button as well as send designated gifts to the Office.
 All funds received will be used for response and recovery efforts.
 You may also be able to apply to be a Thrivent Action Team to assist with supplies for this effort.

 Florence has moved on, but the disaster is not over.
-New areas are dealing with flooding, and flooding continues unabated in some areas.
-Damage is still being assessed.
-The immediate need still is for diapers (all sizes), flood buckets, personal hygiene kits,Gatorade, financial donations, and gift cards (Lowes, Home Depot, grocery stores, Target, Walmart).
+The current need is for financial donations and gift cards (Lowes, Home Depot, grocery stores, Target, Walmart).
 Additionally, there is a need for building supplies...donations to offset the purchase cost are greatly appreciated!
 Items that are not helpful are clothing, shoes, blankets, toys, etc. The best way to deal with clothing etc. donations is to sell them at a yard sale and donate the money.
 Cash donations allow relief workers to purchase what is needed, when and where.
 It allows supplies to be purchased locally strengthening the local economy.

 Read more about How Can I Help

 Latest Disaster Update Newsletter

 Preparing Flood Buckets - Flood buckets are cleaning kits that enable people to begin the job of cleaning up after flooding.
 They include cleaning supplies, gloves etc. Collecting items and filling flood buckets can be an outreach project for your ministry or you may donate money to purchase supplies for the flood buckets.
 The Orphan Grain Train in Annapolis Md is a drop-off point for buckets in the Northern region.
 Contact Elfie Eberle for specifics on dropping off the buckets in Maryland.
 We are waiting for information on other locations for dropping off the buckets - those sites will be listed on this page when available.
 Flood bucket instructions/list (PDF)

 Disaster Response Hygiene/Survival Kits - Another way to help is to prepare hygiene kits for people affected by the storm.
 The Orphan Grain Train will also collect these kits for distribution.
 Kit instructions